Monochromatic cycles in 2-edge-colored bipartite graphs with large minimum degree: Introduction

-The structure of this paper goes as follows.
+The organization of this paper goes as follows.
 In section 2, we show the existence of large monochromatic components.
-Based on this result, we will prove Theorem \ref{1} implying the existence of large monochromatic connected matchings in section $3$.
+Based on this result, we will prove Theorem \ref{1} and the stability result Theorem \ref{Sta} implying the existence of large monochromatic connected matchings in section $3$.
 In Section 4, we use Szemer\'{e}di's Regularity Lemma to expand monochromatic connected matchings into monochromatic cycles.